 Avoiding Cross-Contamination

-1. Safe Practices
+Safe Practices in Food Handling

-1. Use Equipment and Tools Correctly
+Correct Use of Equipment and Utensils

 Bottom Line